Ramkumar47/arch_linux_configuration/README.md

 ## packages for wifi-menu ##
-the packages required for wifi-menu to work are as follows 5 packages - iw, wpa_supplicant, netctl, dialog, dhcpcd these packages can be installed during pacstrap command at main installation
+the packages required for wifi-menu to work are as follows 5 packages - iw, wpa_supplicant, netctl, dialog, dhcpcd, iwd these packages can be installed during pacstrap command at main installation and enable iwd, dhcpcd for wifi to work when using iwctl